 This set works very well and is easy to blend.
 The colors are true and clean, and there’s a good color selection that includes both light tones as well as those with deeper pigments.
 You will be able to create various effects such as shading through the range of tones available in this kit.

 The colors included in the 36 pack are enough to color a realistic drawing.
-It has everything you need for skin tones, landscape, and tons more.
+It has everything you need for skin tones, landscapes, and tons more.
+This may be valuable for some kind of hobby application, like a coloring book.
 And if the color count is not enough for you, you can always blend these to get what you want, and that wouldn’t be much of a hassle with this kit as every pencil lead is easily soluble.

 The tips of these pencils have are softer than others, which can be an advantage or disadvantage depending on your work.
 The pencils can feel like they’re too soft for some people’s liking because it feels almost chalky at times – especially when you apply excessive pressure trying to get darker shades or lines out of them.
 Lastly, we find it quite challenging trying not to break these pencil leads while using them.